2 Corinthians 5

 10 For we must all be manifested before the judgment-seat of the Christ, that each may receive the things done in the body, according to those he has done, whether it be good or evil. v.10 The thought in v.9 of living now to be pleasing to the Lord leads the apostle into the subject of the judgment seat of Christ.
 The “we all” is broader here than in ch.3:18, and it includes all men, believers and unbelievers.
 This is confirmed by the following v.11, which speaks of the terror of the Lord to be faced by unbelievers at their judgment day.
 At times the judgment seat is mentioned as a comfort to the believer (e.g. 1 Cor.
 4:5), but here it is mentioned to affect the conscience.
 Some translations read “we must all appear”, giving the thought that we will be called in front of the bema-seat.
 Certainly, this is true, but the thought is really that “we must all be manifested”, as in having our whole lives revealed before the Lord.
 The scope of what will be reviewed is very broad; “the things done in the body”.
 For a believer, that would include even the things done before we were saved.
 There will be rewards in both the positive and negative senses; and the believer may “suffer loss” but “he himself shall be saved” (1 Cor.
 3:15).
 Sometimes we look back on past events and have difficulty discerning properly what is “good or evil”.
 Sometimes there seems to be very little good, or a grey mixture at best.
 But the Lord is able to separate “the precious from the vile” (Jer.
 15:19), and all will be made clear then.

 11 Knowing therefore the terror of the Lord we persuade men, but have been manifested to God, and I hope also that we have been manifested in your consciences. v.11 Paul was vividly aware that every person He came in contact with would one day be manifested at the judgment seat; and for unbelievers it will be at the great white throne.
 Knowing then “the terror of the Lord” that awaits unrepentant sinners, Paul was active in the gospel.
 He loved souls, and was anxious to persuade them.
 Persuade them of what?
 Of their sinful condition, of coming judgment, and of God’s remedy for their need.
 In contrast to the false apostles, Paul lived in the consciousness that he was manifested, or his state fully known, to God.
 He could say that he hoped his life was every bit as manifest before the saints as if he stood before the judgment seat of Christ.
 What an incredible statement!
 His life was an open book.
+It was complete transparency.
 It was not a different Paul before God than what was seen before men.

 12 For we do not again commend ourselves to you, but we are giving to you occasion of boast in our behalf, that ye may have such with those boasting in countenance, and not in heart. v.12 The reason Paul was telling them this, that his life was an open book, was not to commend himself to them, or to boast to them (2 Cor.
 3:1).
 Rather, he knew the opposition that existed there in the assembly, of the false apostles that were making false accusations about Paul and his companions.
 These false teachers boasted in the outward appearance or “countenance”, in great displays of eloquence, etc. But they cared nothing for the state of the heart, which is what God cares about the most.
 Paul was nothing to boast of outwardly; his vessel was broken down.
 But inwardly there was more and more of a conformance to Christ!
 He wanted to give the believers in Corinth the opportunity to defend the true servants of God, and rebuke the false servants.
 We should be ready and willing to defend our fellow servants when adversaries try to put them down.